MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/translate.md

 The second example calls [`ResetMatrix`](xref:SkiaSharp.SKCanvas.ResetMatrix).
 This causes all transforms to return to their default state.

-The third example saves the state of the of the `SKCanvas` object with a call to [`Save`](xref:SkiaSharp.SKCanvas.Save) and then restores the state with a call to [`Restore`](xref:SkiaSharp.SKCanvas.Restore).
+The third example saves the state of the `SKCanvas` object with a call to [`Save`](xref:SkiaSharp.SKCanvas.Save) and then restores the state with a call to [`Restore`](xref:SkiaSharp.SKCanvas.Restore).
 This is the most versatile way to manipulate transforms for a series of drawing operations.
-These `Save` and `Restore` calls function like a stack: You can call `Save` multiple time, and then call `Restore` in reverse sequence to return to previous states.
+These `Save` and `Restore` calls function like a stack: You can call `Save` multiple times, and then call `Restore` in reverse sequence to return to previous states.
 The `Save` method returns an integer, and you can pass that integer to [`RestoreToCount`](xref:SkiaSharp.SKCanvas.RestoreToCount*) to effectively call `Restore` multiple times.
 The [`SaveCount`](xref:SkiaSharp.SKCanvas.SaveCount) property returns the number of states currently saved on the stack.

+You can also use the [`SKAutoCanvasRestore`](xref:SkiaSharp.SKAutoCanvasRestore) class for restoring the canvas state.
+The constructor of this class is intended to be called in a `using` statement; the canvas state is automatically restored at the end of the `using` block.

 However, you don't have to worry about transforms carrying over from one call of the `PaintSurface` handler to the next.
 Each new call to `PaintSurface` delivers a fresh `SKCanvas` object with default transforms.

 Another common use of the `Translate` transform is for rendering a visual object that has been originally created using coordinates that are convenient for drawing.
 For example, you might want to specify coordinates for an analog clock with a center at the point (0, 0).
-You can then use transforms to display it where you want it.
-This is demonstrated in the [**Hendecagram Array**] page.
+You can then use transforms to display the clock where you want it.
+This technique is demonstrated in the [**Hendecagram Array**] page.
 The [`HendecagramArrayPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/HendecagramPage.cs) class begins by creating an `SKPath` object for an 11-pointed star.
 The `HendecagramPath` object is defined as public, static, and read-only so that it can be accessed from other demonstration programs.
 It is created in a static constructor:

 ```csharp
 public class HendecagramArrayPage : ContentPage